Sandypaluk/Sandypaluk/README.md

 - 💼 Open to AI & Automation roles where tech meets business strategy

 ## 📫 Let's Connect
-Open to exciting opportunities in AI, Automation & PropTech!
+Open to exciting opportunities in AI, Automations!